zjandali/search/README.md

 ---

-# ScholarHub Search
+# Academic Search

-This repository contains the ScholarHub Search project, designed to run a local web service for querying and managing academic resources.
+This repository contains the a Search project, designed to run a local web service for querying and managing academic resources.
 Follow the instructions below to get started with setup, running the application, and using the API.

 ## Setup